Alice Cooper (band): Formative years: The Spiders

 In 1965, the Spiders recorded their first single, "Why Don't You Love Me".
 The single's B-side track was the Marvin Gaye Tamla Records hit, "Hitch Hike".
 The single was released by local record label, Mascot Records, owned by Jack Curtis, a concert promoter who also owned the Stage 7 teen club which later became the VIP Club where the Spiders were the house band.
 At the VIP Club the band supported bands including the Lovin' Spoonful, the Yardbirds, Them, the Animals, the Kinks and the Byrds.

-In 1966, the Spiders graduated from high school and after North High School footballer Michael Bruce replaced John Tatum on rhythm guitar, the band released their second single, "Don't Blow Your Mind", an original composition which became a local #1 hit, backed by "No Price Tag".
+In 1966, the Spiders graduated from high school and after North High School footballer Michael Bruce replaced John Tatum on rhythm guitar, the band released their second single, "Don't Blow Your Mind", an original composition which became a local number one hit, backed by "No Price Tag".
 The single was recorded at Copper State Recording Studio and issued by local micro-imprint, Santa Cruz Records.

 By 1967, the band had begun to make regular road trips to Los Angeles to play shows.
 They soon renamed themselves Nazz and released the single "Wonder Who's Lovin' Her Now", backed with future Alice Cooper track "Lay Down and Die, Goodbye".
 Around this time, drummer John Speer was replaced by Neal Smith.
 By the end of the year, the band had relocated to Los Angeles.
 In Los Angeles, the band's lifestyle involved regular car trips into the desert.
 Activities included shooting rabbits with a 0.22 rifle.
 In 1967, Neal Smith moved into the range of Furnier's rifle as the latter was about to fire.
 Smith was hit in the ankle.
 He has the fragment in his ankle to this day.
 Around this time, the band and three others were driving in Los Angeles in a van.
 An incident on the road caused the driver to lose control of the van and it went off the road rolling over four times.
 The van was destroyed, but all band members and the three other passengers survived without serious injury.